-Concentration risk is the risk posed to a financial institution by any single or group of exposures which have the potential to produce large losses.
-The Bank mitigates this risk through diversification, and, limiting the extent of exposure to any one institution relative to the market value of the portfolio.
+Concentration risk is the risk posed to the Bank by any single or group of exposures which have the potential to incur large losses.
+The Bank mitigates this risk through diversification, and by limiting the extent of exposure to any one institution relative to the market value of the portfolio.
 This excludes government owned entities and guaranteed securities of highly rated countries.

 Credit risk monitoring and model validation